The-SamminAter/userrecon_reborn/README.md

 # UserRecon Reborn

-### Status: fully functional, 8 checks implemented, many more planned
+### Status: fully functional, 10 checks implemented, many more planned

 This is a re-write of TheLinuxChoice's UserRecon, which is (mostly) broken.
-This re-write has some extra features, and will (hopefully) be more easy to maintain and add onto.
+This re-write has some extra features, and is easier to maintain and add onto.

 I suggest using this on on a shell with a black background (for visibility)